 Please label all items with your child’s first and last name.

 Diapering supplies should be placed on your child’s shelf in the bathroom or under the infant changing table.
 Infant bottles, supplies, etc. should be placed in your child’s personal “cubby” or in the refrigerator.
+All other supplies, including extra clothes and nap totes, should be placed in your child’s cubby.
 Please check these areas each day to see that your child has adequate supplies for the following day.
 We do not have extra diapers, bottles, or pacifiers, and we have limited supplies of spare clothes.

 Donations of the following items are always welcome: